Nelnitorian/icscommemulator/README.md

 The package requirements can be found within this document or in the `install.sh` file.

 > [!NOTE]
 > In the installation script, the permissions for /usr/bin/tcpdump are modified.
-This allows it to run without sudo, as it is required by main.py.
+This allows it to be ran without sudo, as it is required by main.py.

 ## Dependencies